slashparity/git-probe/README.md

 ```
 ![image](https://github.com/slashparity/git-probe/assets/80419690/ca632bfe-a046-4d51-b359-cb80ed219eb9)

-`-r` Search in repositories.
-`-c` Search in code.
-`-i` Search in issues.
-`-m` Search in commits.
-If no flags are provided, the script searches in all categories by default.

 The search results are displayed in the console and saved to a file named github_search_results.txt.
 The script handles GitHub API rate limits and pagination but always monitor your rate limit status to avoid being blocked.